microsoft/DirectXShaderCompiler/docs/DxcOnUnix.rst

 .. code:: sh

   cd <dxc-build-dir>
-  cmake <dxc-src-dir> -GNinja -DCMAKE_BUILD_TYPE=Release $(cat <dxc-src-dir>/utils/cmake-predefined-config-params)
+  cmake <dxc-src-dir> -GNinja -DCMAKE_BUILD_TYPE=Release -C <dxc-src-dir>/cmake/caches/PredefinedParams.cmake
   ninja

-Note that ``cmake-predefined-config-params`` file contains several cmake configurations that are needed for successful compilation.
+Note that ``PredefinedParams.cmake`` is a cache script, which will execute before the main ``CMakeLists.txt`` file and initialize several cmake options that are needed for successful configuration and compilation.
 You can further customize your build by adding configurations at the end of the cmake command above.